mcuntz/mcplot/docs/html/_sources/userguide.rst

 .. code-block:: bash

-   python mcplot_basic.py -t png -p basic_ input.csv
+   python mcplot_basic.py -t png -o basic_ input.csv

 Everytime **self.plot_save(fig)** is called, a figure is written to the output file.
 A PDF file can have multiple pages.
 PNG files are individual plots.
-For PNG files, only the start of the output files is thus given and this will be extended as **f'{start}{self.ifig:04d}.png'**.
-The example would give the output file **basic_0001.png**.
+Only the start of the output files is hence given for PNG files and this start will be extended as **f'{start}{self.ifig:04d}.png'**.
+The example would give the output files **basic_0001.png** and **basic_0002.png**.

 Class variables